 Satisfactory Academic Progress.
 The university is required to publish and enforce standards of satisfactory academic progress for certain students (e.g., student athletes, students receiving financial aid, and students receiving veterans benefits).

 Certification of satisfactory progress for student athletes is verified by the academic advisor and the dean's designee for certifying satisfactory progress.
-Certification of satisfactory progress for students receiving financial aid or veterans benefits is verified by Student Financial Assistance or the Veterans Services Section, respectively.
-Students should contact their advisors or the appropriate office for additional information on satisfactory progress requirements.
+Certification of satisfac-